strimzi/proposals/066-topic-replication-factor-change.md

 When a manged topic with replicas change is deleted in Kafka, the Topic Operator recreates the topic with the target replication factor.

 When Topic Operator is restarted, both pending and ongoing replicas changes are recovered from KafkaTopic status.
-The ongoing state includes the `userTaskId`, which is the unique identifier of a Cruise Control task, which includes one or more replicas changes.
+The ongoing state includes the `sessionId`, which is the unique identifier of a Cruise Control task, which includes one or more replicas changes.

 When Cruise Control is restarted, all active tasks are lost, as there is no persistent memory.
-The Topic Operator detects this event when the ongoing replicas changes check returns no tasks for a known `userTaskId`.
+The Topic Operator detects this event when the ongoing replicas changes check returns no tasks for a known `sessionId`.
-All pending and ongoing replicas changes are still stored in KafkaTopic status, and new tasks can be created as soon as Cruise Control becomes Ready.
+All pending and ongoing replicas changes are still stored in KafkaTopic status, and new tasks can be created as soon as Cruise Control becomes ready.

 ## Affected/not affected projects